National Match Code: 285915

 Features

-Provides flexible, comprehensive training in a variety of community pharmacy settings to provide a myriad of patient care services while developing confidence and competence in utilizing clinical knowledge, resources, and technology within the Froedtert & Medical College of Wisconsin health system.
+Provides flexible, comprehensive training in a variety of community-based pharmacy settings to afford the resident a myriad of direct and indirect patient care services while also developing the resident’s self-confidence and competence in utilizing clinical knowledge, resources, and technology as an autonomous, independent pharmacist, practitioner, and practice-area leader within the Froedtert & MCW health network.

-Residents will gain foundational skills required of community-based practitioners throughout residency experiences in regards to patient-centered dispensing, medication therapy management (MTM), disease state education and management, immunizations, health and wellness, pharmacy management, leadership, and teaching.
+Residents gain the foundational skills required of community-based practitioners throughout the strategically planned learning experiences in regards to patient-centered dispensing, medication therapy management (MTM), disease state education and management, immunizations, health and wellness, commitment to the community, community service, pharmacy management, leadership, and teaching and educating a broad array of audiences, including the public and community members, health care professionals, pharmacists, and students.

 Sample resident rotation schedule